 3. Emil Melmoth's Macabre Art

-I wish I could take credit for describing Emil Melmoth's (@emil_melmoth) are at "macabre" (that's such a dope word), but I can't.
-They specifically describe themselves on their Instagram as a "Mexican Artist focused on the Dark Surrealism and the Macabre Art
+I wish I could take credit for describing Emil Melmoth's (@emil_melmoth) art as "macabre" (that's such a dope word), but I can't.
+They specifically describe themselves on their Instagram as a "Mexican Artist focused on the Dark Surrealism and the Macabre Art."

 Another sculptor, Melmoth's work produces a significantly different tone than that of the previous entry, and it's almost a complete opposite.
 The backgrounds are darker and the atmosphere of the pieces, while still being strange and unnerving, have a truly different feel than Baranga's work.